The Thinking Pod Innovations Ltd.

 At TTPi, we are building the next generation of integrated motor drives – compact, efficient, and high-performing.
 Our technology uses minimal passive components and innovative topologies to reduce losses and the size of thermal management systems, so entire drives fit into the motor housing.

 Our drives come with advanced features, like a controllable grid displacement factor that helps boost power quality and efficiency.
 Everything is controlled through a single FPGA, enabling fast, precise real-time operation.
 We also bring expertise in innovative converter technologies such as hybrid multi-level or auxiliary resonant commutated pole (ARCP) inverter designs—key enablers for fully integrated variable speed motors for automotive and industrial applications.
-This work is demonstrated in the VIDAR smart motor (video and picture right), launched in March 2025.
+This work has been demonstrated in the VIDAR smart motor, launched in March 2025.

 We’re pushing the boundaries further with new innovations, like our upcoming motor control patent developed as part of the Bentley OCTOPUS project in which we have developed different control algorithms for individual motor types.
 This includes, high precision encoderless control for synchronous motors, which operate at very low speed, to AI based control of highly non-linear motors.